EzekialSA/4scanner/README.md

       "board": "v",
       "width":">1000",
       "height":">1000",
+      "filename": "IMG_"
       "extension": [".jpg", ".png"],
-      "keywords": ["tf2", "splatoon", "world of tank"]
+      "keywords": ["tf2", "splatoon", "world of tank"],
+      "check_duplicate": true
     }
 ]}
 ```

-This will download images bigger than 1000x1000 which are .jpg or .png
+This will download images bigger than 1000x1000 which are .jpg or .png with a filename containing ``` IMG_ ```

 ## Notes

 - the keywords search is case insentitive